jrdegbe/thamesthrive-api/docs/qa/i_get_error_api_invaild_from_mailchimp.md

 * [Mandrill Authentication and Delivery - Configure Your DNS](https://mailchimp.com/developer/transactional/docs/authentication-delivery/#configure-your-dns)

-By following these instructions and ensuring the correct API key is used, you should be able to resolve the "API Invalid" error and successfully connect Tracardi with Mailchimp.
+By following these instructions and ensuring the correct API key is used, you should be able to resolve the "API Invalid" error and successfully connect ThamesThrive with Mailchimp.